christian-posta/oauth-agent-flows/scripts/README.md

 ```

-> Note: this sets up everything except enabling token exchange on the agent-planner client; you MUST do this in the UI
+> Note: this sets up everything except enabling token exchange on the agent-planner and agent-tax-optimizer
+> client; you MUST do this in the UI.
+Go to each client, scroll down to the Capabilities section and select the
+> "Standard Token Exchange" box

 After setting up, you can run the test token exchange script which will guide you through: